Engee documentation

 Parameters

-Option for specifying the type of block ports.
+An option for specifying the type of block ports.

-Frequency of the output PWM signal.
+The frequency of the output PWM signal.

 Dependencies

-Pulse delay time - power-on delay
+Pulse delay time — delay in enabling

 Dependencies